PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 #### UPDATE

 Simplified SQL `UPDATE` statements can be executed against the object database.
-The number of objects deleted is returned.
+The number of objects updated is returned.

 Syntax: